Start Your Free Consulation

 While offering similar protections to workers’ compensation, a FELA claim is specially reserved for railroad workers and must prove that a railroad employer caused injuries through their negligence—this differs from the no-fault based system that workers’ compensation abides by.

-Contact the New Jersey workers’ compensation attorneys at the Todd J. Leonard Law Firm to speak with a member of our team who is hard-working and dedicated to helping you get maximum compensation.
+Contact the Morris County workers’ compensation attorneys at the Todd J. Leonard Law Firm to speak with a member of our team who is hard-working and dedicated to helping you get maximum compensation.
 There are never any legal fees incurred unless we obtain a recovery for you.
 Our counsel fee will be set by the Workers’ Compensation Judge and it is usually 20% of your recovery.
 However, the judge oftentimes will not have you pay the entire 20% legal fee and it is common that your employer will also pay a percentage of the counsel fee awarded.